Published: December 9, 2021

 “Each area has different needs and in Stockport there was a shortage of supported living accommodation for people coming out of hospital, as you can’t be discharged unless you have a suitable home.

-“Castlewood Court is close to the town centre and provides residents with a home for life and the support they need to help rebuild their lives.
+“Castlewood Court is close to the town centre and provides residents with a home for life.
+Residents get the support they need to help rebuild their lives.

 “We chose Unity because of their values.
 We’ve worked with them for six years because there’s an alignment with what we do and what they want to invest in.
 They are willing to support this model and this market.